 Previous section: The ‘Ndrangheta and the San Luca code

-The code that results from using a book as a key cannot be broken by considering how often it contains each letter of the alphabet provided that the book is only used as a key a single time.
-On the other hand, if the same book is used on a large number of occasions to encode different messages, statistical frequency analysis can be used to determine probable values for each letter within the book and then to decode the messages.
-If this book were used as a key source a million times, the relative frequencies with which the first letters in the encrypted messages occurred would parallel the relative frequencies with which letters occur in English, but the values would all be shifted fifteen letters to the right, which would identify the first letter in the book as an O.
+A running key cipher is much more challenging to crack than a Caesar cipher.
+Nevertheless, if a single book has been used repeatedly to encode different messages, frequency analysis can be applied to determine probable values for each letter within the book and then to decode the messages.
+For example, if Cybertwists were used as a key source over and over again, the relative frequencies with which the first letters in the encrypted messages occurred would parallel the relative frequencies with which letters occur at the beginning of English texts, but the values would all be shifted eight letters to the right, which would identify the first letter in the book as an H.

 On the other hand, this can be exactly what is called for if the conditions for secure and trusted communication exist at one point in time but cannot be guaranteed at some future point in time.
 In 1963, following the Cuban missile crisis, the United States and the Soviet Union set up an emergency hotline between their respective leaders that was based on one-time pads.
 Each country generated pads and passed them to the second country via diplomatic channels.
-They allowed the superpowers to build up a basis for communication slowly and during a period of low tension and high trust that would be ready for use if the situation heated up in the future.
+This allowed the superpowers to build up a basis for communication slowly and during a period of low tension that would be ready for use if the situation heated up in the future.